 Many users reported HP printer issues post Windows 10 upgrade.
 The printer stops working, encounters an error or behaves in an unexpected manner.

 A temporary glitch can cause printer issues.
-Turning off the printer, unplug power cord, wait for a second, re-plug power cord and turn it on again.
+Turning off the printer, unplug the power cord, wait for a second, re-plug power cord and turn it on again.

 Confirm Updates Installation